sudhanshu-j/Digital-Shop-Website/README.md

 - **Contact Us Page**: Includes a contact form for users to submit inquiries.
 The form is styled with custom CSS, and the page includes Google Maps integration to show the business location.

-#### Cart Functionality:

-The **cart functionality** allows users to add products to their cart and view their total.
-The cart is implemented with JavaScript, where the items are dynamically added or removed.
-The functionality includes:

-- **Add to Cart**: Users can click the 'Add to Cart' button on product items, which will dynamically update the cart.
-- **View Cart**: Users can see a summary of the products they've added to the cart, along with the total price.
-- **Remove Items**: Users can remove products from their cart.

-You can customize the cart and product list by editing the HTML structure and JavaScript code.

 ---

 ### Folder Structure